 The point of the 5 why analysis is to get to the root cause of the problem and to explore potential solutions.
 Often the root cause is apparent without asking why all five times.
 This was the case with our hypothetical example above.
 In this case, live OEE data can be used to justify the expense of developing the tooling to allow for continuous cleaning of nozzles.
 This is a subjective call, but one that common sense usually will sort out as you work through each why.

-Regardless of whether you utilise the 5 why’s or another common process improvement technique, the vital thing to remember is to drill into the problem in detail.
+Regardless of whether you utilize the 5 why’s or another common process improvement technique, the vital thing to remember is to drill into the problem in detail.
 It will usually require some disregard for the status quo and a willingness to reject the notion that nothing can be done to improve.
-In practice, we have rarely come across a process which couldn’t be improved in some form or fashion.
+In practice, we have rarely come across a process that couldn’t be improved in some form or fashion.
 So, once you identify your top loss, put it under a microscope, then improve it.

 “An incentive is a bullet, a lever, a key: an often-tiny object with astonishing power to change a situation.”
 Levitt, Steven D., and Stephen J. Dubner.
 Freakonomics.
 Clipper Large Print, 2007.

-As the popular book Freakonomics correctly points out, incentives are powerful tools for shaping behaviour and outcomes.
+As the popular book Freakonomics correctly points out, incentives are powerful tools for shaping behavior and outcomes.
 As such, it only seems natural to begin planning how to apply incentives to improvement gains now that you have live OEE data.

 Second, we recommend that you also have in place the capability to display OEE on the shop floor in real-time.
-While not a requirement for this step, we are firm believers that in order to get the most from your efforts to incentivise OEE performance, showing operators how they are being measured and what the measurement is, is the optimal solution.
+While not a requirement for this step, we are firm believers that in order to get the most from your efforts to incentivize OEE performance, showing operators how they are being measured and what the measurement is, is the optimal solution.

 These are, however, only a few basic steps for what is an expansive topic.
+Read more: 7 Best Practices to Improve OEE and Productivity.

 This article presents several best practices that we have seen and implemented but is by no means exhaustive.
 The most important thing once you have live OEE data is to put the information to work for you by taking action on the shop floor.